 An end-of-year report will be issued in the last week of the year.
 It will be a summary of your child’s progress and achievements for the year.
 Your child’s progress is based on the NZ curriculum levels.

-After approximately six weeks of school parent interviews will be held.
+After approximately six weeks of school, meet the teacher conversations will be held.
 This is an opportunity to meet your child’s teacher and inform them about your child.
 This could include information about your child’s health and home situation, sharing your child’s strengths and discussing any concerns with the teacher.

-At the end of Term 2, interviews are held after the reports are sent home.
-Again these are triadic interviews.
+At the end of Term 2, triadic conversations are held after the reports are sent home.
+Again these involve teacher, parents and children.
 The reports are discussed and new goals are set for the next six months.

 Our school has an open-door policy and parents are encouraged to talk to their child’s teacher whenever they have a concern or need something clarified.
 You can also contact the teacher via email.